jimmylee-123/leaflet-challenge/README.md

 ## Acknowledgments

-* For this challenge module, I reviewed the Module 15 class activities extensively and also had guidance from ChatGPT.
+* For this challenge module, I reviewed the Module 15 class activities extensively and also used code generated from ChatGPT.